Personal Statement Examples

 The judge of the district court ruled in favor of the defendant.
 The judge cited the First Amendment as the constitutional law that protects parody work in the United States (US).
 The Constitution regards parody as a unique form of expression where artists can criticize or provide commentary on the original work.
 Such rights allow people to find fault or comment about the artist or something connected to the original work.
 The White artist did not violate the fair use exception enumerated in section 107 of the Copyright Act.
 It focuses on the purpose and character of the use, the nature of the amount and substantiality of the original work, and the effect on the market value of the targeted piece of art.
 The judge explained that the White artist intended to create humor, which may have increased the value of the original song.

 This legal case study has academic value since it reveals effective ways of applying constitutional law in promoting and protecting different art genres.
 Law students can use the commentaries to understand how to apply the Constitution in instances that lead to a conflict of interest.
-Such practices are necessary in considering the public interest when making legal decisions.
+Such practices are necessary to consider the public interest when making legal decisions.
 It also requires critical thinking to safeguard each party’s fundamental and constitutional rights.
 The example of parody is unique since it promotes people’s right to express contrary opinions without fear of intimidation.
-From a case study, legal students should appreciate such values to use their profession to support an inclusive society where people have equal rights to express their views.
+From a case study, legal students should appreciate such values and use their profession to support an inclusive society where people have equal rights to express their views.

 🔸 Collective Case Study